kozhokaru/hello-world/README.md

 # hello-world
 # For starters
-# developing update for my outdated programming skills
+# developing an update for my outdated programming skills